hesamshayegan/WarmUp/README.md

-# WarmUP Quiz App
+# WarmUp Quiz App

 ![WarmUp](./warmup/src/static/images/readme/warmup.JPG)

 ## About WarmUp

+### App Description
-The Warmup Quiz app focuses on climate change topics, providing users with a series of questions and challenges to test their environmental knowledge and awareness.
+The WarmUp Quiz app focuses on climate change topics, providing users with a series of questions and challenges to test their environmental knowledge and awareness.
 I was the designer and developer responsible for creating the app's API, backend, and frontend components.

 ### Why WarmUp?